jjvanzon/Circular-Language-Spec/spec/events/events.md

 #### Event Implementation & Connector

-When an event procedure is present, the connector to the event procedure is still available so that other procedures can be tied to the event:
+When an event command is present, the connector to the event command is still available so that other commands can be tied to the event:

 ![](images/1.%20Events.006.png)